DESHONOR/General_Android_Documents/LinuxBuildSpace.md

 export PATH=$PATH:~/android/sdk/tools
 ```

-Be sure to change ~/android with your actual path (the folder you extracted the sdk to) and save and exit, after that we need to update the file by issueing the command `bash ~/.bashrc`
+Be sure to change ~/android with your actual path (the folder you extracted the sdk to) and save and exit, after that we need to update the file by issueing the command `source ~/.bashrc`

 #### Libs and files we need to build
 Open your terminal again and copy and paste this to get the required libs and files: